geekyme/macllm/README.md

 ## GitHub Pages Deployment

-This project is configured to automatically deploy to GitHub Pages when changes are merged to the main branch.
-The deployment is handled by GitHub Actions.
+This project is configured to automatically deploy to GitHub Pages in the following ways:

+1. **Automatic daily deployments**: The site is automatically built and deployed every day at midnight UTC to ensure data stays current.
+2. **On push to main**: Any changes merged to the main branch trigger a deployment.
+3. **Manual triggers**: Deployments can be manually triggered from the GitHub Actions tab.

+The deployment process fetches the latest Ollama model data during each build, ensuring the compatibility information is always up-to-date.

 ### Setup Instructions